kronbichler/ceed_benchmarks_dealii/README.md

 frequency, Turbo Boost to 2.9 GHz enabled) is as follows:
 ![alt text](https://github.com/kronbichler/ceed_benchmarks_dealii/blob/master/bp1/gnuplot/matvec_bdw.png)

-The timings for this system are a bit higher.
+The timings for this system are better then before.
 For those sizes that fit into the L3 cache, the performance is more than twice as high at 2.77 Gdofs/s versus 1.11 Gdofs/s on 16 cores of Sandy Bridge, reflecting the increased arithmetic power of 28 cores of a newer generation that includes fused multiply-add (FMA) instructions.
 However, at around 10^7 dofs the throughput